basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 trees to be trusted after a peer restart.
-When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted majority.
+When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted quorum.
 While this is the safest mode because it protects Riak against silent corruption in Merkle trees, it carries the drawback that it can reduce Riak availability by requiring more than a simple majority of nodes to be online and reachable.

-If you are using ensembles with N=3, we recommend setting `tree_validation` to `false`.
+If you are using ensembles with N=3, we strong recommend setting `tree_validatio:` to `false`.

 #### Synchronous vs. Asynchronous Tree Updates